Mental health: Overcoming the stigma of mental illness

-- Lack of understanding by family, friends, colleagues or others you know
+- Lack of understanding by family, friends, co-workers or others you know

 - Bullying, physical violence or harassment

-- The belief that you will never be able to succeed at certain challenges or that you can't improve your situation
+- The belief that you'll never be able to succeed at certain challenges or that you can't improve your situation

 Steps to cope with stigma